 Understanding Transocean's Unusual Options Activity

-Transocean (NYSE:RIG) shares experienced unusual options activity on Friday.
-The stock price moved down to $3.57 following the option alert.
+On Monday, shares of Transocean (NYSE:RIG) saw unusual options activity.
+After the option alert, the stock price moved down to $3.29.

 - Sentiment: NEUTRAL